manudroid19/TransLaTeX/README.md

 # TransLaTeX
-Node frontend and python backend for a LaTeX translation service.
+Node.js frontend and Python backend for a LaTeX translation service.

 This project aims to provide a transparent translation proccess in LaTeX math documents, identifying fields from the document to be translated and applying a translation to them.
 ![](https://manueldeprada.com/blog/assets/translatex_4.png)